qdanik/eslint-plugin-path/docs/rules/no-relative-imports.md

 * default: `2`

-Helps handle the max depth of relative import and throw an error if depth is exceeded.
+Helps manage the maximum depth of relative imports and throws an error if the depth limit is exceeded.

 ## Fail